vkryl/spbik-2021/README.md

 Different popular candidate **Olga Galkina** ([5-th LA Assembly deupty](http://www.assembly.spb.ru/authors/show/635516516)) has successfully registered in this district and supported by Smart Vote strategy.
 When the voting was finished on 19th September at 20:00, members and heads of some local election commission ran away without announcing the result.
 14 hours later TECs [announced the fake results in that commissions](https://www.zaks.ru/new/archive/view/217929).

-On the chart below you may clearly see how such protocols managed to get Andrey Malkov **from the last to the first place**.
+On the chart above you may clearly see how such protocols managed to get Andrey Malkov **from the last to the first place**.

 Andrey Malkov participated in the [monitoring](https://vk.com/wall497455_5161) of the status of [Saint Petersburg Sports and Concert Complex](https://en.wikipedia.org/wiki/Saint_Petersburg_Sports_and_Concert_Complex) (it is located in the #21 electoral district area) and active promotion of the ["SKA Arena" project](https://vk.com/wall-16672464_12953) after the soviet stadium was demolished.
 Vladimir Putin friends — Gennady Timchenko and Roman Rotenberg — are dreaming about the biggest ice skating area [since 2018](https://sportrbc.ru/news/614b3a249a7947761e023a29).